-H. Parcel means a measured portion of land which is described by virtue of a request to divide or partition such land.
-A parcel may be a subdivision lot, an acreage tract or acreage land.

-- I. Plat means a map or chart of a subdivision of land which has been approved in accordance with the land division act, Public Act No. 288 of 1967. - J. Proper frontage means a lot which is in compliance with the minimum lot width requirements for the zoning district in which the lot is located as measured at the building setback line. - K. Road means any public or private thoroughfare or right-of-way, other than a public or private alley, dedicated to or designed for travel and access to any land, lot or parcel, whether designated as a road, avenue, highway, boulevard, lane, court or any similar designation.
+- H. Parcel means a measured portion of land which is described by virtue of a request to divide or partition such land.
+A parcel may be a subdivision lot, an acreage tract or acreage land. - I. Plat means a map or chart of a subdivision of land which has been approved in accordance with the land division act, Public Act No. 288 of 1967, as amended. - J. Proper frontage means a lot which is in compliance with the minimum lot width requirements for the zoning district in which the lot is located as measured at the building setback line. - K. Road means any public or private thoroughfare or right-of-way, other than a public or private alley, dedicated to or designed for travel and access to any land, lot or parcel, whether designated as a road, avenue, highway, boulevard, lane, court or any similar designation.
 As used in this Article, the term "road" shall not include driveways which are intended to provide access to a single parcel or single dwelling unit. - 1.
 Private road means any road that is to be privately maintained and has not been accepted for maintenance by the Washtenaw County Road Commission, but which meets the requirements of this Article or has been approved as a private road by the Township under any prior ordinance. - 2.
-Public road means any road, or portion thereof, which has been dedicated to and accepted for maintenance by the Washtenaw County Road Commission. - L. Township Clerk means the Clerk of Augusta Charter Township. - M. Township Engineer means an engineer appointed by the Township Board to the position of Township Engineer, or any other person authorized by the Township Board to perform the duties of Township Engineer as set forth in this Section. - N. Township Planner means a planner appointed by the Township Board to the position of Township Planner, or any other person authorized by the Township Board to perform the duties of Township Planner as set forth in this Section.
+Public road means any road, or portion thereof, which has been dedicated to and accepted for maintenance by the Washtenaw County Road Commission. - L. Administrative Assistant means a person hired by the Township Board of Trustees to facilitate the application process on behalf of Augusta Charter Township. - M. Township Engineer means an engineer appointed by the Township Board to the position of Township Engineer, or any other person authorized by the Township Board to perform the duties of Township Engineer as set forth in this Section. - N. Township Planner means a planner appointed by the Township Board to the position of Township Planner, or any other person authorized by the Township Board to perform the duties of Township Planner as set forth in this Section.